geb/geb/doc/manual/src/chapters/130-project.md

 * Upgraded minimum version requirement of WebDriver to 2.0rc1
 * The `onLoad()` and `onUnload()` page methods both have changed their return types from `def` to `void`
 * The Grails specific testing subclasses have been REMOVED.
 Use the direct equivalent instead (e.g `geb.spock.GebReportingSpec` instead of `grails.plugin.geb.GebSpec`)
+* The Grails plugin no longer depends on the test integration modules, you need to depend on the one you want manually
 * The `getBaseUrl()` method from testing subclasses has been removed, use the configuration mechanism

 ### 0.5.1